syncfusion-content/maui-docs/MAUI/ProgressBar/Events.md

 * `Progress`: Represents the progress value.

-The following code sample demonstrates how to customize the progress bar when progress reaches maximum using this event.
+The following code sample demonstrates how to customize the progress bar when the progress reaches maximum using this event.

 {% tabs %}